-The Presenter will:
+The Distracted Driving Presenter will:

-I. Relate their personal experience with a life-altering distracted driving incident, setting the tone for the entire program.
+- Relate their personal experience with a life-altering distracted driving incident, setting the tone for the entire program.

-II.
-Quote current, national statistics from recognized sources to illustrate how serious the problem is.
+- Quote current, national statistics from recognized sources to illustrate how serious the problem is.

-III.
-Give details on how the simulator works and what it will do for the participants.
+- Give details on how the simulator works and what it will do for the participants.

-IV.
-Clarify that The Save A Life Distracted Driving simulator was designed for the sole purpose of illustrating how distraction affects reaction times.
+- Clarify that The Save A Life Distracted Driving simulator was designed for the sole purpose of illustrating how distraction affects reaction times.

-V. Describe how one becomes singularly focused when engaged in other activities besides driving.
+- Describe how one becomes singularly focused when engaged in other activities besides driving.

 - Explain how a split-second delay in the Save A Life Distracted Driving simulator’s responsiveness will cause participants to demonstrate tendencies similar to those of a distracted driver.

-VII.
-Clarify the realism of the simulation.
+- Clarify the realism of the simulation.
 Participants may briefly experience an altered state of equilibrium when exiting the Save A Life Distracted Driving simulator.

-3. Participant interaction with Simulator
+- Participant interaction with Simulator

-I. Cycle participants through the Save A Life simulator, pointing out the effects stated above to spectators as they occur in each simulation.
+- Cycle participants through the Save A Life simulator, pointing out the effects stated above to spectators as they occur in each simulation.

-II.
-Talk to and discuss the experience with each participant and reinforce their experience, until he or she thoroughly understands how they were affected and why.
+- Talk to and discuss the experience with each participant and reinforce their experience, until he or she thoroughly understands how they were affected and why.

-III.
-Not allow the participants to laugh, joke or make light of the Save A Life simulator or program in any way.
+- Not allow the participants to laugh, joke or make light of the Save A Life simulator or program in any way.

-IV.
-Show the reality of destructive decisions by addressing the very real and often fatal consequences of poor choices.
+- Show the reality of destructive decisions by addressing the very real and often fatal consequences of poor choices.
 This should not in any way be confused with a “video game”.